Code of Conduct & School Policies | Yoga Vidya Mandiram

 • false or omission of information provided in the admission process that materially affects the program (i.e. omitted pre-medical conditions or other health conditions, false identity, etc.) ;

-• a student missed more than 10 hours of the training;
+• the student missed more than 10 hours of the training;

-• a student is absent for more than 2 consecutive days without contacting the program director;
+• the student is absent for more than 2 consecutive classes without contacting the program director;

-• the student fails to make timely payments of tuition (7 days after course starts);
+• the student fails to make timely payments of tuition;

 • a student who appears to have mental or emotional instability and has displayed disruptive behavior.